marisacasillas/chatterlab/course_instructions/instructions-final_exam.md

 This exam makes up 15% of your overall grade.

-Please note: Marisa is happy to answer clarification questions about the prompts and grading rubrics but cannot provide any feedback about the specific content you plan to provide in your response.
+Please note: Marisa is happy to answer clarification questions about the prompts and grading rubrics but cannot provide any feedback about the specific content of your responses.

 ## Short essay (up to 7 points)